 The Master's training is part of the research phase in which the students work on a current question in an area of condensed matter physics.
+The topic and methodology characterize the qualification profile of the study program in a special way.
 Possible topics are based on the research foci of the Physics Department and the special offer of the professors.
-Topics are e.g. nanomaterials and nanotechnologies, magnetism and spin phenomena, semiconductor physics, energy materials, physics of soft matter, physics of correlated systems, surface and interface physics, quantum technologies, correlated quantum dynamics, multi-particle phenomena and many more.
+Topics are e.g. nanomaterials and nanotechnologies, magnetism and spin phenomena, semiconductor physics, energy materials, physics of soft matter, physics of correlated systems, surface and interface physics, multi-particle phenomena and many more.
 Both experimental and theoretical topics are possible, ranging from the physical basics to appklied issues in manufacturing and measurement processes.

 The Master's training serves the learning of special subject-specific methods, which are necessary for the realisation of a Master's thesis in the field of condensed matter.
 For experimental topics, these are usually specific preparation and measurement skills as well as methods for data evaluation.
 For theoretically oriented topics, students learn the necessary analytical and numerical methods that are necessary for research work in the corresponding focus area.

 After the Master's Work Experience students are able to